sjsakib/sjsakib.github.io/_posts/2017-10-11-scraping-lightoj.markdown

 shownext: yes
 ---

 I've solved a number of problems in LightOJ.
 But never felt the necessity of saving the codes.
 I thought they are always available there, I can grab them anytime.
-But now that I discovered showing off codes in github is a super cool thing, what do I do?
+But now that I've discovered showing off codes in github is a super cool thing, what do I do?
 Go to Light OJ and copy and paste all the AC codes? :astonished:

 Luckily I know a little python and there is a great framework called scrapy to scrap things using python.
 I never used scrapy though.
 So let's do this and learn how to use scrapy.